This website uses cookies

 Command: apt-get install memcached

-For Redhat/Fedora:
+• For Redhat/Fedora:

 Command: yum install memcached

-For more information, see the documentation of your respective OS.
-It is worth mentioning that Nginx, one of the most popular reverse-proxy server comes prepackaged with the Memcached module providing the most flexible Nginx Memcached bundled solution.
+Note: It is worth mentioning that Nginx, one of the most popular reverse-proxy servers, comes prepackaged with the Memcached module providing the most flexible Nginx Memcached bundled solution.

-Check If Memcached Is Running
+How to Check If WordPress Memcached Is Enabled

 telnet localhost 11211